Gangs in the United Kingdom: Drug gangs

 A number of the criminal gangs in the United Kingdom specialise in the importation, production and sale of illicit drugs.
 Of the 2,800 gangs identified within the United Kingdom it is estimated that 60% are involved in drugs.
 Amongst them are the Yardies, also known as Posses in America, who are generally associated with crack cocaine.
-In 2003, it was reported that Yardie drug gangs were present in 36 of the 43 police force areas in England and Wales.
+In 2003, it was reported that Yardie drug gangs were present in 36 of the 43 police service areas in England and Wales.
 One of the more prominent were the Aggi Crew in Bristol.

 In 1998, six members of the Aggi Crew were imprisoned after being found in possession of over £1 million worth of crack-cocaine.

 There were raids across the city which was the latest phase of Operation Atrium, launched in 2001 to clamp down on drug-related crime in Bristol by disrupting organised gangs.
 More than 960 people have been arrested in the past 18 months.
 In 2009 Olympian and judo expert James Waithe was convicted of drugs offences, having been an enforcer for drug ring that made £50 million annually.

 Asian drug gangs, usually of Pakistani and Tamil descent are also present in the United Kingdom.
 Notable Tamil gangs include Harrow Tamils and Wembley Tamils.
 Pakistani gangs have been recorded to be associated with the importation and distribution of heroin and can be found in Luton, Bradford, Birmingham, Manchester, Huddersfield, Slough, Bedford, and Middlesbrough.
 Drug squad officers in 2003 claimed that Asian gangs were actively seeking to corner the heroin market.

-In other reports it has been suggested that Turkey replaced Pakistan and Afghanistan as the most important transit point for heroin, and it is estimated that 80% of heroin intercepted by British authorities belongs to Turkish gangs, which previously belonged to Pakistani and Afghan gangs A recent spate of murders in London in 2009 have been linked to a heroin drugs war involving rival Turkish and Kurdish gangs in north London.
+In other reports it has been suggested that Turkey replaced Pakistan and Afghanistan as the most important transit point for heroin, and it is estimated that 80% of heroin intercepted by British authorities belongs to Turkish gangs, which previously belonged to Pakistani and Afghan gangs.
+A recent spate of murders in London in 2009 have been linked to a heroin drugs war involving rival Turkish and Kurdish gangs in north London.
 It is believed that the feud is between two organised drug gangs, the Turkish "Tottenham Boys" and the "Bombarcilar" or "Bombers" from Hackney.
-The Bombers were led by Abdullah Babysin who was said to be Britain's largest importer of heroin, he was convicted in 2006.
+The Bombers were led by Abdullah Babysin who was said to be Britain's largest importer of heroin; he was convicted in 2006.